You at 6 weeks pregnant

 Looking after yourself and baby

-If there’s any chance you could be pregnant, check with your GP that any medicines you’re taking are OK for your baby.
+You probably won’t know yet if you’re pregnant.
+If you are, this is an important time for your baby’s development.
+If there’s any chance you could be pregnant, check with your GP that any medicines you’re taking or skincare products you’re using are OK for your baby.

-It’s also a good idea to talk about any lifestyle changes you might need to make.
-For example, if you smoke, drink alcohol, or use other drugs, you could ask your doctor for advice about quitting.
-Eating healthy foods and taking a folic acid supplement are also important, as well as avoiding some foods that can make you sick and harm your baby.
+It’s also a good idea to talk about any lifestyle changes you need to make.
+For example, if you smoke or vape, drink alcohol or use other drugs, you could ask your doctor for advice about quitting.
+If you have a partner, it’s important that they try to quit too.

 Your baby when you’re 6 weeks pregnant